RomanPreuss/adventOfCode/README.md

 # Executive Summary
 1. Make sure you have golang installed https://golang.org/dl/
-2. Navigate to `cmd/dayXX` where you replace `XX` with the corresponding day
+2. Navigate to the corresponding year and then `cmd/dayXX` where you replace `XX` with the corresponding day
 3. Run solution using `go run .`